KentMrng/KentMrng/README.md

 -->

-I'm experienced CFX artist working in the animation industry in Japan.
+I'm experienced CFX artist working in VFX/3DCGAnimation industry in Japan.

 Proficient in Maya, Houdini and Python.
 - Creation of simulation rigs